status-im/help.status.im/docs/en/status-wallet/understand-block-explorers.md

 Since all Ethereum blockchain data is public and pseudonymous, it doesn't matter whose transactions you're exploring.
 You can view the details of both your own and others' transactions.

 Block explorers are network-specific.
-This means that for [bridge transactions][crypto-bridging-your-quick-start-guide], you need to use two different block explorers, one for each chain.
+This means that for [bridge transactions][crypto-bridging-your-quick-start-guide], you need to use two or more different block explorers, one for each chain.
 In your Status Wallet, you can find the Bridge field  and transaction hashes for each chain.
 For more details, check out [Understand your transaction details][understand-your-transaction-details].

 ## Use block explorers